Residents are provided with a 240 litre wheelie bin, with a yellow lid, to use for household recycling. Household recycling is collected fortnightly.

 What must stay OUT of my Recycling Bin?

-- No plastic bags or any soft plastic that can be scrunched into a ball in your hand - no plastic wrap, no bread bags, no pasta packets, no muesli bar wrappers or chip bags
+- No plastic bags or any soft plastic that can be scrunched into a ball in your hand - no plastic wrap, no bread bags, no pasta packets, no muesli bar wrappers or chip bags.
+Find out where to recycle soft plastics here.

 - No polystyrene or Styrofoam